Muzafferus/TechnoNews/README.md

 • The app may use libraries for HTTP/REST or JSON, such as Retrofit2+, Moshi, Gson, etc...<br/>
 • The app must include unit tests<br/>

+#### Features and Functionality

+##### Displaying Top Headlines <br/>
-Story 1: When the user launches the application, he should land in a screen where is possible to see top headlines for the specific news source
+• When the user launches the application, they are presented with a screen displaying the top headlines from a specific news source, BBC news. <br/>
-Acceptance criteria:
-1. News provider name should be showed as a screen title
+• The screen title shows the news provider's name. <br/>
-2. Headlines are presented in a list format.
+• Headlines are presented in a list format, sorted by date. <br/>
-3. Each cell should present the headline title
+• Each cell in the list displays the headline title. <br/>
-4. Headlines must be sorted by date
-5. The user must be able to scroll through the list of headlines
+• The user can scroll through the list of headlines. <br/>
-6. Each cell should present headline image, if available (download and cache it, don’t bundle it)
+• If available, the headline image is displayed in each cell.
+Images are downloaded and cached for efficient loading. <br/>

+##### Viewing Headline Details<br/>
-Story 2: When the user taps on a headline, he should be taken to a new screen Acceptance criteria:
+• When the user taps on a headline, they are taken to a new screen displaying additional details. <br/>
-1. Tapping on a headline presents a new screen.
-2. Image, title, description and content should be displayed, if available

-Story 3: When user opens the application, it should ask for a fingerprint identification, if available Acceptance criteria:
+• The new screen shows the headline image, title, description, and content, if available. <br/>

+##### Fingerprint Authentication<br/>
-1. If the device has a fingerprint scanner and it’s configured in the device, user should be required to use it when he opens the application
+• Upon opening the application, if the device has a fingerprint scanner and it is configured, the user is required to use fingerprint identification for authentication. <br/>
-2. If the device doesn’t have fingerprint scanner or it’s not configured, then it should open normally
+• If the device does not have a fingerprint scanner or it is not configured, the app opens normally without requiring fingerprint authentication. <br/>

-Story 4: A new flavor should be created to present news for another source Acceptance criteria:
-1. User should land in a different news source if running another target
+##### Multiple News Sources<br/>
+• The app supports multiple news sources by creating different flavors. <br/>
+• Users can select a specific news source flavor, and upon launching the app, they will land in the chosen news source. <br/>
-2. Headlines should be presented according to the target that was selecte
+• Headlines are presented according to the selected news source flavor. <br/>

 <img src="https://github.com/Muzafferus/TechnoNews/blob/master/images/home.png" width="216" height="468"> <img src="https://github.com/Muzafferus/TechnoNews/blob/master/images/detail.png" width="216" height="468">

 ### Api information